spchai/spchai.github.io/_posts/2025-04-27-Conference-Chai_et_al_EGU25.md

   - Stick-slip
 ---

-Laboratory shear tests on rough faults with millimeter-scale asperity heights were conducted to analyze the four types of dilation or compaction behavior observed during stick-slip cycles.
+Four types of dilation-compaction behavior in laboratory earthquakes observed on rough faults with millimeter-scale asperity heights.

 See more: **Chai S**, Su B, Zou Y, Zhao Q (2025).
 Dilation or compaction?
 Laboratory insights into the role of fault roughness. _EGU General Assembly 2025_. https://doi.org/10.5194/egusphere-egu25-7873 ([Link](https://doi.org/10.5194/egusphere-egu25-7873)).